veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-1.md

 ### Subnets

 In offical "Kubernetes The Hard Way", cluster network configuration done via `gcloud` and obviously we are not going to use it.
-We have to choose subnet manually for our cluster nodes,CIDR for pods and K8s services.
+We have to choose subnets manually for our cluster nodes,CIDR for pods and K8s services.
 So, here is what I come with
 <table class="tablelines">
  <tr>
   <th>No.</th>